-An inspiring, practical course designed to help you find inspiration and make your writing more engaging and lively.
+An inspiring, practical course designed to help you find confidence and inspiration in your creative writing and develop your ideas and characters into stories.

 -